pollfish/docs/ios.md

         pollfishParams.rewardMode=true;
 ```
 <br/>
-You can read more on how you can use the rewardMode to incentivize users to participate to surveys at the following  <a href="https://www.pollfish.com/docs/rewarded-surveys">link</a>.
+You can read more on how you can use the rewardMode to incentivize users to participate to surveys in the following <a href="https://www.pollfish.com/docs/rewarded-surveys">link</a>.
 <br/>
 #### **5.2.7 .surveyFormat (NSString \*)**

-Explicitly requesting a specific survey format for testing purposes.
+Explicitly requests a specific survey format for testing purposes.

 | **Note:** This param is ignored when offerwall mode is true

-If you want to test Pollfish different available Survey Formats you can explicitly request a specific survey format during initialization
+If you want to test Pollfish different available Survey Formats you can  request a specific survey format during initialization

 There are four different options available: